iOS-Lab-UP/Genesis/README.md

 Welcome to the Genesis-API project!
 This guide will help you understand how to create a new endpoint and how to create a SQL table in the project.

+Genesis-API is a project designed to provide a simple CRUD (Create, Read, Update, Delete) system that allows doctors to register to the application by introducing their CEDULAS.
+The system then sends a request to the gob.mx API to verify the authenticity of the doctor.
+Once verified, the doctor is granted access to the companion app in Swift (currently unreleased).

+This project is intended for both doctors, for identity verification and access, and patients, for usage.

+## Key Features

+- Verify doctor identity using gob.mx API
+- Allow patients to use the application
+- Two-factor authentication for enhanced security
+- MySQL for database management
+- Docker for easy deployment and distribution

+Welcome to the Genesis-API project!
+This guide will help you understand how to create a new endpoint and how to create a SQL table in the project.

 ## Table of Contents

 - [Installation](#installation)